Radiance: The Experience of Light

-Radiance: The Experience of Light is a 1978 short debut film created and narrated by filmmaker, Dorothy Fadiman.
+Radiance: The Experience of Light is a 1978 short film created and narrated by filmmaker, Dorothy Fadiman.
 The film documents the presence of light as a universal symbol for "Spirit", to people from many cultures.
 The film weaves together images, music and a poetic narration, revealing how light continues to ignite inspiration in religion, philosophy, art, and architecture throughout human history.